qlinkit/webapp/README.md

     127.0.0.1       qlink
 ```

 3. Configure the nginx server to serve the qlink web application.
-For example, assuming / var / www is the main application folder, configure the new web server as follows:
+For example, assuming / var / www is the main application folder, configure the new web server as follows:<br><br>
 ```
 server {